uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Go to  `Raster > Extraction > Contour...`.
 * Ensure the Input Layer is your clipped DEM "St_Lucia_DEM"
-* For **Interval between contour lines**, the default is 10m, which won't be greatly noticable at UQ where the highest point is 25m.
+* For **Interval between contour lines**, the default is 10 m, which won't be greatly noticeable at UQ where the highest point is 25 m.
 However, the finer the contour lines, the longer it will take to process.
-I will choose 5m.
+I will choose 5 m.
 * Scroll down to "Contours" and click "..." next to [Create Temporary Layer]", then "Save to file", and save it as **St_Lucia_Contours_5m** to your project folder.
 * Click Run

-## Exporting to Anveza Maps
+## Exporting to Avenza Maps

 Click on `Show Layout Manager` in the toolbar. `Create` a new layout called "Avenza".
 We can now see the Layout window.

 Normally we would add many elements to our layout if we were exporting it for print such as the map, a legend, a scale bar, a north arrow...

 In this case however, we are simply interested in our map.
-Add the map to the canvas.
+Let's add the map to the canvas:

 * Go to the Layout tab, scroll down to 'Resize Layour to Content', click 'Resize layout'
 * Before we export, let's turn off any layers we aren't using in QGIS to save space
 * Click the Refresh View button up the top